Camps & Experiences for Autistic young people & families

 About Our Camps for Autistic Young People

 Spectrum Adventures Camps aim to strengthen families and communities by encouraging families of autistic children to build their village with like-minded people.
-Families find immense value in hearing about the experiences and shared support of other families going through similar experiences.

 Our families have found immense joy in watching their children form friendships.
 Continued friendships are encouraged through the formation of our camp parent network and some camp families now regularly socialise outside of the camp environment.

-Children leave camp with greater self-esteem, knowing that they can achieve.
+Young people leave camp with greater self-esteem, knowing that they can achieve.
 Families leave feeling empowered and connected.

 Camp Details

-Our camps run for across two nights and three days.
-Team building and adventure activities are scheduled to run over the duration, with meals and planned time for socialising in between.
-Families engage in a range of activities that suit various ages and abilities.
-Parents are expected to join in on activities with their children to help develop their capacity and strengthen family relationships.
+Our camps ran for across two nights and three days.
+Team building and adventure activities were scheduled to run over the duration, with meals and planned time for socialising in between.